Piciorus-Ovidiu-Mihai/Applications-And-Algorithms/README.md

 # Applications
-There are some applications that I made for learning and some different algorithms that I made for different things.
+There are some applications that I made for learning and some different algorithms.
+As programming languages it is used : Java,C#,Javascript,Python